 Mohandas 'Mahatma' Gandhi first came to South Africa in May 1893 as a 23-year old barrister, to assist an Indian merchant in a civil law suit.
 At the time he had no interest in or experience of politics except for a strong sense of duty, an attachment to truth and an urge to serve humanity.

+What he experienced in South Africa changed his life forever.
 He became concerned about educating and uniting the Indian community that was then dispersed and divided by class, religion and language.
 Gandhi helped establish the Natal Indian Congress in 1894 and the Transvaal British Indian Association in 1903 to defend the rights of Indians.

 Gandhi led an Indian ambulance corps during the Anglo-Boer War of 1899-1902 and later a stretcher-bearer corps during the Zulu rebellion of 1906.
 He also founded the social movement in the Magazine Barracks in 1917, and thus established that South Indians were a force to be reckoned with.

 In 1906 Gandhi started the peaceful protest movement, Satyagraha.
 In 1908 he and 3000 other peaceful protestors burned their registration certificates in protest of the discriminatory laws against Indians.
 The then South African Prime Minister, General Smuts, yielded after years of struggle, signing an agreement accepting all the main demands of the Satyagraha.
 Gandhi's example and the Satyagraha he led in South Africa, inspired similar struggles for freedom from oppression in many people and countries around the world.